Nick’s Story

 What is Autism?

-Autism is a neurological disorder that affects development in the areas of social interaction, sensory perception, and communication (any kind of communication, not just language).
-It may also involve self-injurious or aggressive behavior (hitting, kicking, biting, head-banging, swallowing of non-food objects like chemicals or legos) and often includes some level of obsessive/compulsive behavior (lining objects up; compulsively closing all doors, drawers, toilet lids, open containers, etc.; turning off appliances—the number of permutations is endless) and repetitive actions (rocking or hand flapping).
+Autism spectrum disorder (ASD) is a neurological disorder that affects development in the areas of social interaction, sensory perception, and verbal and nonverbal communication.
+At its severest, it may also involve self-injurious or aggressive behavior (hitting, kicking, biting, head-banging, pica—swallowing of non-food objects like chemicals or legos).
+It often includes some level of obsessive/compulsive behavior (lining objects up; closing doors, drawers, toilet lids, open containers, etc. while others need them open; turning off appliances whether in use or not—the number of permutations is endless), and repetitive actions that are self-soothing (rocking, rubbing an object or objects, hand flapping, etc.).
+The obsessiveness might also involve a subject or category of objects (I’ve known autistics obsessed with the Beatles, trains, logos, the Weather Channel, and Wheel of Fortune, among other things).

-Autism is a spectrum disorder—individuals are disabled to varying degrees.
-Some people’s autism is so slight as to rarely attract notice.
-One example is lecturer Temple Grandin, who has a Ph.D. in animal science, although she still struggles with the sensory perception and social interaction aspects of autism.
-People at the high end of the spectrum are often simply perceived as “odd” or “eccentric.”
-Sometimes you’ll hear that called Asperger’s Syndrome.
+Autism is considered a spectrum disorder because individuals can have wildly different assortments of the characteristics.
+Some people’s autism is mostly unnoticeable to neurotypical individuals.
+One example is lecturer Temple Grandin, who has a Ph.D. in animal science and has written several books, although she still struggles with aspects of her autism.
+Like Grandin, people at the high end of the spectrum are often simply perceived as “odd” or “eccentric” although they have disabling difficulties with social interaction, sensory perception, and OCD and still need ways to self-soothe.
+Sometimes you’ll hear autism called Asperger’s Syndrome, although these days Asperger’s has been folded into ASD in all the diagnostic criteria.

-Other autistics are severely disabled—they can’t talk, have trouble behaving appropriately in public, react strongly to sensory input, and in general are incapable of functioning in the world without assistance and constant supervision.
+Some autistics are severely disabled—they don’t communicate well, have trouble behaving appropriately in public, react strongly to sensory input, and in general are incapable of functioning in the world without assistance and constant supervision.
 My adult son falls into that category.

 Communication Difficulties

 Nick has almost no ability to communicate using speech or sign language or anything else.
-Although he can say about 100 words, he rarely uses them spontaneously—he doesn’t see the need for it.
-Like many severely disabled autistics, he is mind-blind—he believes that what he sees or knows is what everyone sees or knows.
+Although he can say about 100 words, he rarely uses them spontaneously and often just mumbles them as a pro forma response—he doesn’t see the need for speech.
+Like some severely disabled autistics, he is mind-blind—he believes what he sees or knows is what everyone sees or knows.
 How can a person understand the importance of communication if he thinks everyone can read his mind?

 Sensory Difficulties

-Nick has a high tolerance for pain, which can be dangerous.
-Even when he feels pain, he doesn’t communicate that, so we have to deduce it from clues in his behavior.
-Some autistic people have a sensitivity to light, others to sound.
-But what’s most problematic is how they perceive the world; we sort sensory input according to its importance.
-If we’re reading, we block out the traffic noise outside, the whir of the refrigerator, the blowing of a fan.
 Autistics take it in on the same level.
-They’re constantly being bombarded with sensory input they can’t organize.
+They’re bombarded with sensory input they can’t organize.
 Imagine being in a dark room with a strobe light going.
 Two people are circulating, one with a bleach-soaked sponge and the other wearing strong perfume.
 Music is playing from two different stations on two different radios.
-Then someone comes and speaks to you in gibberish from behind a mask, gesticulating wildly when you don’t respond because you don’t understand what they’re saying (or can’t distinguish it from the other sounds bombarding your senses).
+Then someone speaks to you in gibberish with a full-face mask that hides the person’s expression, gesticulating wildly when you don’t respond because you don’t understand what the person’s saying (or can’t distinguish it from the other sounds bombarding your senses).
 This was an actual exercise used to train high school students to be peer tutors for autistic fellow students.
 It was meant to help them understand being autistic.
-After about five minutes, most reacted by putting their heads down on their desks and withdrawing—just like someone who’s severely autistic does nearly every day.
+After about five minutes, most reacted by putting their heads down on their desks and withdrawing—just like someone who’s severely autistic often does.

 Social Skill Problems

-Yet he enjoys being with me—his face lights up when I enter a room.
-So I know he loves me.
-He just doesn’t care what I feel unless it concerns him directly.
-He can’t conceive of me not feeling the same things he is.
-A number of studies have determined that while even a mentally disabled child can empathize, an autistic child can’t.
-Their brains don’t work that way.
-And that means they don’t understand why they should follow social rules.
-The most severe can’t understand the concept of “I wouldn’t like it if somebody did that to me.”
+He enjoys being with me—his face lights up when I enter a room—so I know he loves me.
+He just doesn’t know how to demonstrate it because he has trouble putting himself in my shoes.
+The most severe autistics can’t understand the concept of “I wouldn’t like it if somebody did that to me.”
 They often don’t understand why they should care what people think of them, so they do whatever they want.

 Combine sensory overload with communication problems and poor social skills, and you force a person to withdraw just to protect themselves.
 Temple Grandin describes this in her essay, An Inside View of Autism.
 Being autistic herself, she explains it better than I can.

 But I can tell you what it’s like being the parent of an autistic child.
-Mostly, it’s like living with a foreigner from another culture.
-I deal with his confusion about my world on many different levels.
-In order to interact with him, I have to learn his routines and interpret his communications without any translators to help me.
+It’s like living with someone from another culture.
+I deal with Nick’s confusion about my world on many different levels.
+In order to interact with him, I have to learn his routines and interpret his communications without translators to help me.
 And just when I think I understand what he’s trying to say or why he’s doing something, he surprises me.
 It’s frustrating, tiring work, and it never stops.

-At the same time, just as growing up in a foreign culture helped me distinguish my own culture more clearly, my son’s disability has taught me to really look at my surroundings, to pay attention, to recognize what’s important.
-He’s taught me to be more tolerant of people’s differences and understand that sometimes people can’t help what they are, disabled or otherwise.
+At the same time, just as growing up in a foreign culture helped me distinguish my own culture more clearly, my son’s autism has taught me to really look at my surroundings, to pay attention, to recognize what’s important.
+He’s taught me to question rules that make no sense, to be more tolerant of people’s differences and understand that people are who they are.
 Most of all, he’s taught me to laugh at myself.
 Thanks to him, I see life as a comedy these days, believe it or not.

-And that’s a gift I wouldn’t exchange for all the “normal” children in the world.
+And that’s a gift I wouldn’t exchange for all the neurotypical children in the world.

 One More Issue for the Soapbox